a327ex/emoji-merge/README.md

   if main.logical_fullscreen then main.close_button:update(dt) end
 ```

 Next, star and cloud objects are defined.
-This is what it looks like with only them being drawn (no background):
+This is what it looks like with only them being drawn (no backgrounds):

 ![](https://i.imgur.com/bPslJOb.png)